liuqx315/Multiscale-pattern/sundials_extensions/doc/source/LinearSolvers.rst

-For the sake of space, the functions for the DENSE and BAND modules that work with a matrix type and the functions in the SPGMR, SPBCG, and SPTFQMR modules are only summarized briefly, since they are less likely to be of direct use in connection with a SUNDIALS solver.
+For the sake of space, the functions for the DENSE and BAND modules that work with a matrix type and the functions in the SPGMR, SPBCG, SPTFQMR and PCG modules are only summarized briefly, since they are less likely to be of direct use in connection with a SUNDIALS solver.
 However, the functions for dense matrices treated as simple arrays are fully described, because we expect that they will be